brenoxav/restaurant/README.md

 restaurant
 ```

-- Open the `index.html` file with your preferred browser
+- Open the `index.html` file on your preferred browser
 ```
 /dist/index.html
 ```